psu-libraries/fams_tools/README.md

   1. Download LionPath Spring 2018 data from box and store in /data/.

-  2. Convert 'Instructor Campus ID' column to a date formatted: dd/mm/yyyy
+  2. Convert 'Instructor Campus ID' column to a date formatted: dd-mmm-yyyy

   3. Convert SP18.csv into a tab delimited text file called SP18-tabdel.txt.